-Technology has evolved since the first use of concrete by the Romans.
-Various methods have been deployed to ensure that the concrete used is of the best quality possible.
-Additives are such products.
-Concrete additives can either be liquid or powdered additives.
-They are added to the mixture in small quantities to increase the durability of the concrete, to fix concrete behavior and to control setting or hardening.
+Concrete additives are added to the mixture of water cement and aggregate in small quantities to increase the durability of the concrete, to fix concrete behavior and to control setting or hardening.
+They can either be liquid or powdered additives.

 These additives are supplied in ready-to-use liquid form and are added to the concrete at the plant or at the jobsite.
 Successful use of additives depends on the use of appropriate methods of batching and concreting.